-I sit here, on yet another monumental day, thinking to myself: how on earth do we parents process all the emotions that pump through our veins?
-The bewildering mix of great pride when something new is learnt, terrible fear about an uncertain future, blood-curdling anger at bad behaviour, unbridled joy when we hear our children laugh and so many other emotions that course through our veins on a daily basis – all mixed together in a bowl called love deep, immeasurable, unconditional, life-changing and life-giving LOVE.
+Do you cry when milestones are reached?
+I sit here, on yet another monumental day, thinking: how on earth do we parents process all the emotions that pump through our veins?
+The bewildering mix of great pride when something new is learned, terrible fear about an uncertain future, blood-curdling anger at bad behavior, unbridled joy when we hear our children laugh and so many other emotions that course through our veins on a daily basis – all mixed together in a bowl called love deep, immeasurable, unconditional, life-changing and life-giving LOVE.

 Every thought, every feeling that our children